 If you wish to proceed with renting a plot you will be asked to sign a Tenancy Agreement.

 You must live in the Littlehampton Parish Boundary, not necessarily have Littlehampton in your address.
 To determine whether or not you are within the boundary check your Council Tax bill to see which Parish/Town Council you pay a proportion to.
 You should apply for an allotment to the Council that you are part of.

 How much does it cost?

-Allotment plots are measured out in Rods, with a 10 Rod plot being approximate 250 square metres (25 square metres per rod).
-The most common sized are 5 or 10 rods but some of our sites have a small amount of different size plots.
+Allotment plots are measured out in Rods, with a 10 Rod plot being approximate 250 square metres (1 rod = 25 square metres).
+The most common sized are 5 or 10 rods.

-For unusual size plots the cost is worked out at £6 per rod or 25 square metres.
+For unusual size plots the cost is worked out at £6.60 per rod or per 25 square metres.

-A deposit of £50 must be paid at the time of signing the Tenancy Agreement along with a £5 deposit for a key (all allotments sites except Howard Road are locked).
+A deposit of £50 must be paid at the time of signing the Tenancy Agreement along with a £5 deposit for a key.

 Allotments Frequently Asked Questions